sveltia/sveltia-cms/README.md

 - Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than bloated Netlify CMS (1.5 MB) and Decap CMS (1.8 MB)[^57].
 Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
-- A list of repository files is cached locally for faster startup and bandwidth savings.
+- Using caching and lazy loading techniques.
+A list of repository files is stored locally for faster startup and bandwidth savings.
 - Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].
-- Using caching and lazy loading techniques to improve performance.
-- The forthcoming [Svelte 5](https://svelte.dev/blog/runes) upgrade is expected to provide a further boost in performance, including accelerated speed and a reduced bundle size.
+- The upcoming [Svelte 5](https://svelte.dev/blog/runes) upgrade is anticipated to deliver a further boost in performance, including accelerated speed and reduced code size.

 ### Better productivity